Delivered for Our Offences

 A Sermon on Romans 4:23-25Read more

-Are you at peace when you look at the state of the world today?
-Terrorist attacks, disease outbreaks, and mass shootings make the news headlines everyday.
-Some try to apply the teachings of Jesus to these situations, but they have undoubtedly fallen short.
-In this sermon, Dr. Martyn Lloyd-Jones examines Romans 4:23-35 and why we cannot take the teachings of Jesus as moral philosophy to improve the world, but instead examine who the person of Jesus is.
-Jesus did not come into this world to be a moral teacher, but instead came so that the wrath of God could be satisfied in His death so that we could be forgiven.
-We are reminded that man’s biggest problem is not the fears of this world, but the fact that we will soon die and face God.
-On that day when you die, how will you stand before God?
-Dr. Lloyd-Jones reminds us we are all guilty of not loving God as we should, and that we can do nothing in ourselves to get rid of our sin.
-It is in this truth that we can rightly examine why Jesus came, and that our greatest problem is not the chaos of the world, but the sin inside our own hearts.
+In this sermon on Romans 4:23–25 titled “Delivered for Our Offences,” Dr. Martyn Lloyd-Jones examines why one cannot take the teachings of Jesus as moral philosophy to improve the world, but instead examine who the person of Jesus is.
+Jesus did not come into this world to be a moral teacher, but instead came so that the wrath of God could be satisfied in His death so that all could be forgiven.
+Humanity’s biggest problem is not the fears of this world, but the fact that all will soon die and face God.
+On that day when one dies, how will they stand before God?
+Dr. Lloyd-Jones reminds that all are guilty of not loving God as they should, and that they can do nothing in themselves to get rid of sin.
+It is in this truth that one can rightly examine why Jesus came, and that the greatest problem is not the chaos of the world, but the sin inside hearts.

 Additional Scripture Translations